mrspartak/html-ai-ready/README.md

 ## Benchmark

 Take these with a grain of salt, as I did not setup a proper benchmark environment.
-I did 10 runs over a medium sized HTML page (150KB) with different tags and content in it.
+I did 10 runs over a medium sized HTML page (150KB) (33230 tokens) with different tags and content in it.

 | Library                                          | Processing Time | Token Count   |
 | ------------------------------------------------ | --------------- | ------------- |